nehal119/bugtracker/README.md

-This application was made on `MERN` stack with `Authentication` and `Authorization` included.
+This application was made on `MERN` stack with `JWT` for authentication and authorization.
 It is a scalable solution for a project development and all the bugs we face while building it.
 A user can sign up and report for a bug and team members can view and fix it very easily.